 $1,000 Drumline Scholarships will replace one of your (or a portion of) existing scholarship awards.

-The Institute for Women in Leadership (IWIL) is Brevard College’s co-curricular residential learning program that embodies the College's motto, "Learn in Order to
+The Institute for Women in Leadership (IWIL) is Brevard College’s co-curricular residential learning program that embodies the College's motto, "Learn in Order to Serve."

 Brevard's Institute for Women in Leadership is a highly competitive program and space is limited.